Thursday, June 11, 2020

 The setting is foreign, and the reader is getting antsy for rising action; Ishiguro’s penchant for staying mostly in the mind mixes with these elements to unfold a set of barely explicable scenarios that recall that wonderful movie, Mulholland Drive.
 The reader will likely race through this part, annoyed and fascinated in equal measure by the bizarre flights of fancy, the incredible plot twists, and the growing conviction that something really strange is going on.
 On it goes until the time for the denouement.

 Which I hated.
 The resolution has been praised but in my book, the subjugation of a woman, even as an allegory, especially as an allegory is heinous.
-Then comes falling action in Part 3, in the form of a rather sad, horrible really, tying of ends.
+Then comes falling action in Part 3, in the form of a rather sad, horrible, really, tying of ends.
 I was left upset and wondering why a writer would do this to his characters.
 And this is my theory.

 Many writers have a central experience that informs their writing life.
 In Arundhati Roy’s case it was her mother’s fight for property inheritance in a patriarchal context, for Jane Austen it was her spinsterhood in a world, which believed that all women must be in need of a husband.
 For Emily Bronte, it could be her repressed sexuality, for Oscar Wilde, his secret double life (from Banbury to Dorian Gray to Arthur Saville to Mrs. Erlynne to Lady Windermere).